ryotayama/hayaemon_windows/Windows/readme_en.txt

  Development Environment
 ------------------------------------------------------------------------------

- Windows 7 / Visual C++ 2010 Express, Windows SDK.
+ Windows 7 / Visual C++ 2017, Windows SDK.

  Hayaemon's sound engine is using the high performance audio library "BASS.DLL".
  Mr. Ian Luck that has provided useful libraries, thank you deeply.